New Generation Thinkers 2019

 Each year, up to 60 successful applicants have a chance to develop their media skills, including programme-making ideas with experienced BBC producers at a series of dedicated workshops.
-Of these up to ten will become BBC Radio 3’s resident New Generation Thinkers and benefit from a unique opportunity to develop their own programmes for the station and a chance to regularly appear on air.
-There will also be the possibility of working with BBC TV, a number of speak opportunities and the chance to become a regular blogger.
+Of these up to 10 will become New Generation Thinkers and benefit from a series of unique opportunities such as media and public engagement training with the AHRC and developing their own programmes for BBC Radio 3 including a chance to regularly appear on air.
+There will also be the possibility of working with BBC TV, putting on events for the Being Human Festival and the chance to become a regular blogger.

-Applications should demonstrate an engaging and stimulating programme but also demonstrate an ability to talk about other subjects areas within the arts and humanities in an accessible and refreshing manner, with awareness of the wider listening audience.
-We would recommend that you listen to the 2017 winners’ programmes on BBC iPlayer Radio and read both the Call Guidance (PDF, 218KB) and Conditions of Entry (PDF, 108KB).
+Applications should demonstrate an engaging and stimulating programme but also demonstrate an ability to talk about other subject areas in an accessible and refreshing manner, with awareness of the wider listening audience.
+We recommend you listen to the 2018 NGTs’ introduction at the Free Thinking Festival this year on the BBC website and read both the Call Guidance (PDF, 184KB) and Conditions of Entry (PDF, 351KB).

 Successful workshop applicants

-Up to sixty applicants chosen to attend one of three workshops
+Up to 60 applicants are chosen to attend one of three workshops in London and Salford.

-- The delegates will bring their ideas to a follow up workshop, and develop these with the help of other delegates and producers
+- The delegates will bring their ideas and develop these with the help of other delegates and producers;

-Up to ten successful applicants chosen from the workshops will become Radio 3’s New Generation Thinkers for 2018.
+Up to 10 successful applicants chosen from the workshops will become New Generation Thinkers for 2019.
+They will: